 Do I need any specific audio device?

 If using a PC, you need a soundcard that supports ASIO drivers (most soundcards do).
 You should be able to use the built-in soundcard on your computer.
 If you have high demands on the audio quality, you should use an audio device which is adapted for music production.
-We recommend visiting the Pianoteq user forum
+We recommend visiting the Pianoteq user forum for further advice.

 Can I really use Pianoteq with a laptop?